wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2.5.1.2 =
+* *Bug* - Fixed loop bug, when a Memphis Documents post does not have the category mdocs-media.
+Now the result will be an output of the shortcode only.
+* *Bug* - Permalink setting fixed.
+Sub categories where not working when set to default WordPress permalink setting.
+* *Bug* - Javascript error with FireFox and IE.  A undefined `event.preventDefault();` was causing Add Main Category to no function.
+Removing this line fixed the issue.
 = 2.5.1.1 =
 * *Hot-Fix* - Added the style.css file to the admin page.
 Now the page will display the correct style.
 = 2.5.1 =